XSilverlink/LB-ReadMe-Files/StreamUP Twitch Prediction System/ReadMe.md

 ⁴ The reason why information has been pulling will be explained later on
 # Starting a prediction through the Transmitter
-You can also start a prediction by clicking on the StreamUP
+You can also start a prediction by clicking on the 'StreamUP Twitch Prediction System' tab in your tsl_transmitter and you
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjg4NTAyNjkzLC0xMjUxNzc3MTI5LDE2Mz
+eyJoaXN0b3J5IjpbOTc5NjgxMTU4LC0xMjUxNzc3MTI5LDE2Mz
 cxOTQ4NywtMTgyMDAzMzcyLC0xMTQ4MDkyMjM1LDI0MjYyMDE5
 NSwtOTE1NzAzMjQ3LC0xNjM4MTEwNDI4LC05MTU3MDMyNDcsLT
 gwMDc5MTc5NSwtOTI0MjIwMzA4LC0xMzM2NTM2Mzg4LDIxMDAy